cocos/cocos-docs/en/engine/event/event-input.md

 # Input Event System

 As mentioned in the previous document, `EventTarget` supports a complete set of event listening and emitting mechanisms.
 In Cocos Creator v3.4.0, `input` object is supported, which implements the event registering interface of `EventTarget`, and can register global system input events through this object.
+The original `systemEvent` object has been deprecated since v3.4.0, and the differences between `systemEvent` and `input` are as follows:

+- The event listener of `systemEvent` will be intercepted by the event listener of the node.
+- `input` objects have higher priority than nodes and will not be intercepted.

-> __Note__: the `systemEvent` object has been deprecated starting at v3.4.0.
-The difference with the `input` object is that the event listener of `systemEvent` will be intercepted by the node's event listener, while the `input` object has a higher priority than the node and will not be intercepted.
+> __Note__: the `systemEvent` object is no longer recommended and will be phased out in the future, we recommend using the `input` object as a replacement.

 In this section, the `global input events` of __Cocos Creator__ will be introduced.